ohshitgorillas/ReducedReachKBLayer/README.md

 ### Learning the Layout
+Obviously, changing one's typing habits to accommodate the RRKB will take time and practice.

 Whenever possible, keys are mapped mnemonically or to be generally easy to remember:
 - Super ("Win" key) to `w`
 - Enter ("Return") as `r`